cerfacs-globc/icclim/icclim/icclim_doc/source/indices.rst

 Indices
 ===============================

-For the moment you can calculate only the indices in bold (the others are in development).
+For the moment you can calculate the indices in bold (the others are in development).

 - Temperature indices (based on the temperature variable, e.g. "tas"/"tasmax"/"tasmin")
     * temperature